NadiaSV96/embedded-order-manager/README.md

 # 🧾 Order Management System

 > This is my first large-scale project completed in Winter 2024 as part of my training in embedded programming and Python.
+>
+> **🧪 This project was part of my early learning experience — while functional, the code structure and modularity could be improved.

 ## 📌 Objective